 A century ago, rubber was an entirely natural product, made from the latex produced by three species of trees found in the vast forests of the Amazon basin (Hevea brasiliensis, Hevea guyanensis and Castilloa elastica).
 Following the industrial revolution in 19th century Europe, demand for rubber for the manufacturing of water resistant coatings and car tires led to a rubber boom in places like Peru’s Madre de Dios region.

-But the rubber boom in this part of Peru ended as suddenly as it had begun, when the British established rubber plantations in East Asia, using Hevea brasiliensis seeds taken from South America.
+The rubber boom in this part of Peru ended as suddenly as it had begun, when the British established rubber plantations in East Asia, using Hevea brasiliensis seeds taken from South America.
 With the collapse of the rubber industry in South America, the Madre de Dios region’s economic importance quickly declined.
-Today, the region relies upon other rainforest products, such as the brazil nut, and the growing boom in ecotourism, with travelers from all over the world coming to enjoy some of the best conserved primary tropical forest ecosystems in the entire Amazon basin.
+Today, the region relies upon other rainforest products, such as the brazil nut, and the growing boom in ecotourism, with travelers from all over the world coming to enjoy responsible tourism in some of the best conserved primary tropical forest ecosystems found anywhere in the Amazon basin.